Ocean Bight, LLC

 Chomp Watch

-Chomp Watch is a citizen science initiative that engages fishermen and researchers in collaborative data collection to understand salmon feeding ecology and marine ecosystem health.
+Chomp Watch is a citizen science initiative that engages fishers and researchers in collaborative data collection to understand salmon feeding ecology and marine ecosystem health.
 Below is an example of how image data can quantify changes in prey composition over time.

 Chinook salmon diet composition 2019-2025: Average fish counts by forage species (color) and year (x-axis).
 Sample size (n), and number of empty stomachs per year are noted.
 Error bars are standard errors (SE).
 Empty stomachs are not included in the average fish counts.